-To send content for translation in Gengo, make sure you have the following plugins installed on your website:
+To send content for translation to Gengo, install the following plugins on your website:

 - WPML Multilingual CMS – the core plugin

-- WPML String Translation – this plugin lets you translate interface strings
+- WPML String Translation – this plugin will allow you to translate interface strings

-You can enable Gengo as a translation service with WPML in three simple steps.
+You can activate Gengo as a translation service with WPML in three simple steps.

 If you already have an account, you can move on to the next step.